 “If you say you’re a terrific scientist and you have a treatment for ageing, it gets a lot of attention,” said Jeffrey Flier, a former Harvard Medical School dean who has been critical of the hype.
 “There is financial incentive and inducement to over-promise before all the research is in.”

 Instead, LYMA contains our Wellmune® Blend, a clinically-backed, highly specialized 1,3 1,6 beta glucan that has been scientifically proven to boost our innate, rapid fire immune system while priming white blood cells' neutrophils and macrophages to engage with foreign pathogens and fend them off.

 Why we don’t include NAD in the LYMA formula

 LYMA was created to upgrade people’s lives, offering a balance of the best ingredients to people who want to look and feel their absolute best.
 However, the element we will never compromise is safety.
 Until an ingredient is proven as safe to use daily by adults of all ages, we will not include it in our formula.
 NAD hasn’t reached that status yet, and our formula is PROVEN to anti-age in other ways that are proven as safe.

 LYMA uses the latest patented technology to deliver Cynatine® HNS, a stable and clinically proven form of natural keratin peptides, directly to the relevant cells.
 Cynatine® HNS naturally protects, repairs and increases the health of skin, hair and nails and helps you keep your glow.

 In addition, Lycored Lycopene™, which is formulated at a clinical dose of 30mg in LYMA, is a powerful anti-ager and antioxidant; oxidation plays a central role in the ageing process and the presence of free radicals is responsible for the break-down of cells as you age.
 Supplementing with Lycored Lycopene™ can help to slow the ageing of the skin by inhibiting ‘collagenases’ - the enzymatic breakdown of the skin’s natural collagen.
 This helps to keep your skin looking plump and allows the skin to retain elasticity and moisture, keeping you looking younger for longer.

-Expert opinion on NAD from LYMA’s Director of Science, Dr. Paul Clayton, PhD.
+Expert opinion on NAD from LYMA’s Director of Science, Prof. Paul Clayton, PhD.